Stability in Training PINNs for Stiff PDEs: Why Initial Conditions Matter: Methodology

-One can even consider a mixture of two or all of the above BC conditions, i.e. where $\Omega = \Gamma_1 \cup \cdots \cup \Gamma_K$ and each $\Gamma_i$ defines a different kind of BC.
+One can even consider a mixture of two or all of the above BC conditions.
+For example, we can have $\Omega = \Gamma_1 \cup \cdots \cup \Gamma_K$ with each $\Gamma_i$ defines a different kind of BC.
 In this paper, we will mainly focus on the periodic type of boundary conditions.

-Classical numerical techniques such as the Finite Difference Method (which approximates derivatives on a point mesh), Finite Element Method (utilizing basis approximation on a triangular mesh with weak formulation), and Spectral Method (employing Fourier basis with FFT on a point mesh) are widely utilized in scientific computations.
-However, recent advancements in scientific machine learning integrate the principles of physics, particularly the understanding of PDEs, into the training process of machine learning models.
-This integration enables the development of PINNs to solve for $u$ as follows: one tries to find an approximate solution from a set of deep neural networks (of the same depth, same number of neurons on each hidden layer, and same activation functions on each layer) $\mathcal{H}_{\text{NN}}$, which is a minimizer of the following loss functional
+Recent advancements in scientific machine learning integrate the principles of Physics, particularly the Physics-derived PDEs, into the training process of machine learning models.
+This integration enables the development of PINNs to solve for $u$ as follows: find an approximate solution from a set of deep neural networks $\mH_{\text{NN}}$, where each network has the same depth, the same number of neurons on each hidden layer, and the same activation functions on each layer, that minimizes the following loss functional